Skip to main content

 • Vaginal estrogen for genitourinary symptoms is one of the safest interventions in medicine and is wildly underutilized.

 • The "you can only take HRT for 5 years" rule has been retired.
-Duration is a conversation, not a hard cutoff.
+How long to stay on it is something we revisit over time, rather than a fixed cutoff.

 The 2022 NAMS (North American Menopause Society) position statement is the current best summary of the evidence.
 We use it as our reference point in clinic.